boston-dynamics/spot-sdk/python/examples/spot_tensorflow_detector/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-#  API Example - Spot Tensorflow Detector
+#  Spot Tensorflow Object Detection

 The Spot Tensorflow Detector example collects images from the 5 Spot cameras and performs object detection using Tensorflow.
 It accepts any Tensorflow model, and it allows the user to specify a